luxonis/depthai-docs-website/new_system/source/pages/faq.rst

 In this mode, the neural inference (object detection, landmark detection, etc.) is run on the left *and* right cameras to produce stereo inference results.
 Unlike monocular neural inference fused with stereo depth - there is no max disparity search limit - so the minimum distance is purely limited by the greater of (a) horizontal field of view (HFOV) of the stereo cameras themselves and (b) the hyperfocal distance of the cameras.

 The hyperfocal distance of the global shutter synchronized stereo pair is 19.6cm.
 So objects closer than 19.6cm will appear out of focus.
-This is effectively the minimum distance for this mode of operation, as in most cases (except for very wide stereo baselines with the `BW1098FFC <https://docs.luxonis.com/products/bw1098ffc/>`_), this **effective** minimum distance is higher than the **actual** minimum distance as a result of the stereo camera field of views.
+This is effectively the minimum distance for this mode of operation, as in most cases (except for very wide stereo baselines with the :ref:`BW1098FFC <BW1098FFC - USB3 with Modular Cameras>`), this **effective** minimum distance is higher than the **actual** minimum distance as a result of the stereo camera field of views.
-For example, the objects will be fully out of the field of view of both grayscale cameras when less than `5.25cm <https://www.google.com/search?ei=GapBX-y3BsuxtQa3-YaQBw&q=%3Dtan%28%2890-71%2F2%29*pi%2F180%29*7.5%2F2&oq=%3Dtan%28%2890-71%2F2%29*pi%2F180%29*7.5%2F2&gs_lcp=CgZwc3ktYWIQAzoECAAQR1DZkwxYmaAMYPilDGgAcAF4AIABS4gB1AKSAQE1mAEAoAEBqgEHZ3dzLXdpesABAQ&sclient=psy-ab&ved=0ahUKEwisqPat-6_rAhXLWM0KHbe8AXIQ4dUDCAw&uact=5>`_ from the `BW1098OBC <https://docs.luxonis.com/products/bw1098obc/>`_), but that is closer than the hyperfocal distance of the grayscale cameras (which is 19.6cm), so the actual minimum depth is this hyperfocal distance.
+For example, the objects will be fully out of the field of view of both grayscale cameras when less than `5.25cm <https://www.google.com/search?ei=GapBX-y3BsuxtQa3-YaQBw&q=%3Dtan%28%2890-71%2F2%29*pi%2F180%29*7.5%2F2&oq=%3Dtan%28%2890-71%2F2%29*pi%2F180%29*7.5%2F2&gs_lcp=CgZwc3ktYWIQAzoECAAQR1DZkwxYmaAMYPilDGgAcAF4AIABS4gB1AKSAQE1mAEAoAEBqgEHZ3dzLXdpesABAQ&sclient=psy-ab&ved=0ahUKEwisqPat-6_rAhXLWM0KHbe8AXIQ4dUDCAw&uact=5>`__ from the :ref:`BW1098OBC <BW1098OBC - USB3 with Onboard Cameras>`), but that is closer than the hyperfocal distance of the grayscale cameras (which is 19.6cm), so the actual minimum depth is this hyperfocal distance.

 Accordingly, to calculate the minimum distance for this mode of operation, use the following formula: